Policy and Targets

 Monitoring and Enforcement

 The BLM Oil and Gas Program conducts inspections—averaging 30,000 annually since 2010—to ensure compliance with federal and Indian laws, regulations, policies, and permit conditions of approval.
 Title 43 CFR Subpart 3163 defines enforcement actions in case of noncompliance.
 The BLM has the authority to impose financial and nonfinancial penalties.
+Under the proposed waste prevention rule, the BLM can require operators to curtail or stop production if the agency determines that flaring surpassed the limits proposed in the rule (see section 2 of this case study).

 Licensing/Process Approval